ciqueira/DCTL/README.md

 ## License

-This project is licensed under OSL-3.0 - see the LICENSE file for details.
+This project is licensed under MIT - see the LICENSE file for details.

----

-Created and maintained by Magno Ciqueira